 - Philippians 1:7 “Defense and confirmation of the gospel”

-Rejection of Christ and the authenticity of scripture is usually for one of the following reasons:
+Rejection of Christ and the Authenticity of Scripture is Usually for the Following Reasons

 - Ignorance.
-Jesus said, ““You are mistaken (do error), not understanding the Scriptures nor the power of God” (Matthew 22:29 NASB).
-“My people (perish) are destroyed for lack of knowledge” (Hosea 4:6 NASB).
+Jesus said, “You are mistaken (do error), not understanding the Scriptures nor the power of God” (Matthew 22:29).
+“My people (perish) are destroyed for lack of knowledge” (Hosea 4:6).
 This is often self imposed and willful ignorance, refusing to look at the facts.
 Read also Romans 1:18-23.

 - Pride.
-“How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God” (John 5:44 NASB).
+“How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God” (John 5:44).
 This is often spiritual or religious pride, “That is what I believe and I don’t care what you say.”

 - Moral problems (sin).
 “This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
-For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed” (John 3:19-20 NASB).
-If they accept the authority of scripture and Christ they might have to change some things, God will begin dealing with things in their life, like Jesus did with the rich young ruler (Mark 10:17-27).
+For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed” (John 3:19-20).
+If they accept the authority of scripture and Christ they might have to change, God will begin dealing with things in their life, like Jesus did with the rich young ruler (Mark 10:17-27).

 - Self will.
-“You are unwilling to come to Me so that you may have life” (John 5:40 NASB).
+“You are unwilling to come to Me so that you may have life” (John 5:40).
 Jesus demands to be Lord and we want to do our own thing and run our own life.